 Social Media – Talking ‘As’ Yourself

-I think of your site as home base, the place you bring friends for intimate chats around the fireplace.
-If your site is the front room of your home, then social media is the back yard, where you entertain friends.
+I think of your site as the home base, the place you bring friends for intimate chats around the fireplace.
+If your site is the front room of your home, then social media is the backyard, where you entertain friends.

-You may be your product, or your topic may reflect your interests and passions.
+You may be your own product, or your topic may reflect your interests and passions.

 But when posting on the social media, what you write about is not about you.